 Hoan: A Vistra-led survey of our clients indicated two priorities for the next version of Singapore’s VCC Act.
 Half of our respondents want fund managers to be able to convert existing legal entity structures into VCCs.
 More than a third of respondents want to be able to re-domicile multiple funds into a single VCC.
 Participants have previously raised these issues, so they are ongoing themes.

-Kit: VCCs are currently restricted to licensed and registered fund managers.
+Otto: VCCs are currently restricted to licensed and registered fund managers.
 This excludes many single-family offices and real estate funds.
 Interestingly, this was not the most important factor for the fund managers we surveyed.
 Those results may be affected by population bias, however, as we surveyed only fund managers currently using VCCs.

 Is there anything we haven’t covered that you think investors and fund managers should know about Singapore VCCs?

-Kit: An important factor that will affect the further adoption of VCCs relates to investor confidence and awareness.
+Otto: An important factor that will affect the further adoption of VCCs relates to investor confidence and awareness.
 While adoption has been strong, some fund managers remain wary.
 Many global investors are not fully aware of VCCs, and some fund managers are hesitant to sell investors on a platform without a sustained track record.

 Singapore’s grant scheme and tax incentives have been successful in driving adoption, and there is a risk adoption rates will drop if the grant scheme ends in 2023.